 Plastic from renewable resources is already commonly available on the market, but terms such as ‘bioplastic’, ‘biodegradable’ or ‘compostable’ can be confusing for consumers.
 These terms are often used to create a positive impression about the material and to suggest...

-Plastic’s multiple benefits have made it a very popular product, leading to an increase in global annual production from 2 million tonnes in 1950 to over 400 million tonnes today [1].
-A major reason for the success of plastics is their material properties:...
+Plastic is a popular product which is widely used, with an increase in global annual production from 2 million tonnes in 1950 to over 400 million tonnes today [1].
+A major reason for the success of plastics is their material properties: lightweight, durable and cheap....